-Responsible for reviewing curriculum, establishing prerequisites, placing courses in disciplines, assigning course identifiers, degree, and certificate requirements, developing process and timelines for review of academic programs, grading policies, maintaining and updating the discipline list, and making recommendations to the President for action by the Board of Trustees.
+Responsible for reviewing curriculum, establishing prerequisites, placing courses in disciplines, assigning course identifiers, degree, and certificate requirements, developing process and timelines for review of academic programs, grading policies, maintaining and updating the discipline list, promoting equity in curriculum, and making recommendations to the President for action by the Board of Trustees.
 All new courses and programs, as well as changes in current course and program content, structure, or credit, must be reviewed by this committee.